aclaf/flagrant/docs/explanation/concepts.md

 - Use FIRST when the initial dictionary should lock in values
 - Use LAST when the most recent dictionary should completely replace earlier ones
 - Use APPEND when maintaining separate dictionaries is important
-- Use ERROR when multiple dictionary specifications indicate user error
+- Use ERROR when multiple dictionary specifications suggest user error

 ## Option resolution